Czech Television: Czech Television Council

-Czech Television Council is a supervisory authority of Czech Television.
+The Czech Television Council is a supervisory authority of Czech Television.
 The ČT Council has fifteen members elected and removed by the Chamber of Deputies so that important regional, political, social and cultural currents of opinion are represented in it.
-The members of the Board are elected for a term of office of 6 years, with one-third of the members being elected every 2 years; they may be re-elected.
-Powers of the Czech Television Council are defined by law of Czech Television and the important powers are:
+The members of the Board are elected for a term of office of six years, with one-third of the members being elected every two years, and then they may be re-elected.
+The powers of the Czech Television Council are defined by the law of the Czech Television, and the important powers are: